algolife-research/stochastic/doc/CASE_STUDIES.md

 ---

 ## 6. Visual Music & Synesthesia (The Future)
 **Historical Context:** From **Oskar Fischinger's** optical poems to modern VJ culture, the link between sound and image has always been sought.
-Phonon bridges this by making the *score itself* the visual art.
+Stochastic bridges this by making the *score itself* the visual art.

-### Implementation in Phonon
+### Implementation in Stochastic
 The **Visualization Modes** are not just post-processing; they are representations of the underlying data flow.

 **The Synesthetic Score:**